As professionals, we all have a responsibility to be safety leaders and to foster a safe workplace for every worker in the resources sector.

 The mining and resources sector

 The scale and complexity of operations and equipment in the Australian mining and resources sectors is immense and varied.
 Operations range in scale from enormous mines owned by multinationals to small mines owned by single operators.
 Equipment ranges from basic hand tools to fully autonomous vehicles.
 There are open cut and underground operations.
-The range of materials and resources extracted is diverse and sites are just
+The range of materials and resources extracted is diverse and sites are just as varied.

 Adding to this complexity is that while there is high-quality and robust legislation for managing mining safety in Australia, there is no national consistency.
 Queensland and Western Australia have mining WHS laws separate to their primary WHS laws, while in NSW, South Australia and the Northern Territory, the WHS laws also apply to mining.
 Tasmania has supplementary legislation and Victoria has additional regulations within their Occupational Health and Safety Regulations.